-What is Risk Adjustment?
+What is risk adjustment?

-The Centers for Medicare & Medicaid Services (CMS) defines Risk Adjustment as a process that helps to accurately measure the health status of a plan's membership based on medical conditions and demographic information.
+CMS defines risk adjustment as a process that helps to accurately measure the health status of a plan's membership based on medical conditions and demographic information.

-This process helps ensure health plans receive accurate payment for services provided to Senior Whole Health Members and prepares for resources that may be needed in the future to treat Member who have multiple clinical conditions.
+This process helps ensure health plans receive accurate payment for services provided to Senior Whole Health Members and prepares for resources that may be needed in the future to treat Members who have multiple clinical conditions.

-Why is Risk Adjustment Important?
+Why is risk adjustment important?

-Senior Whole Health relies on our Provider Network to take care of our Members based on their health care needs.
-Risk Adjustment considers numerous clinical data elements of a Member's health profile to determine any documentation gaps from past visits and identifies opportunities for gap closure for future visits.
-In addition, Risk Adjustment allows us to:
+Senior Whole Health relies on our Provider network to care for our Members based on their health care needs.
+Risk adjustment considers numerous clinical data elements of a Member's health profile to determine documentation gaps from past visits and identifies opportunities for gap closure for future visits.
+In addition, Risk adjustment allows us to:

-- Focus on quality and efficiency. - Recognize and address current and potential health conditions early. - Identify Members for Care Management referral. - Ensure adequate resources for the acuity levels of Senior Whole Health Members. - Have the resources to deliver the highest quality of care to Senior Whole Health Members
+- Focus on quality and efficiency - Recognize and address current and potential health conditions early - Identify Members for care management referral - Ensure adequate resources for the acuity levels of Senior Whole Health Members - Have the resources to deliver the highest quality of care to Senior Whole Health Members